 I am an Assistant Professor in Sociology at Lafayette College.
 I am a sociologist and ethnographer studying labor, gender, ethnicity, migration and development from global and transnational perspectives.
 I received my Ph.D. degree from the University of Texas at Austin.

-My current book project is a deep ethnography of marginalized ethnic-minority Qiang women in Sichuan Province, right next to Tibet.
+My current book project, Engendering Migration from the Margins: Rural Ethnic Women in Migrant-sending Communities in China, is a deep ethnography of marginalized ethnic-minority Qiang women in Sichuan Province, right next to Tibet.
 These are mothers in their 40s-60s who live and work in Himalayan highland Qiang villages, while their other adult family members have migrated to cities to find work in precarious labor markets.
 I spent fifteen months doing intensive and embodied ethnographic research, working along the Qiang women, participating in family and community events, and conducting interviews.
-While much of the literature on labor migrations focuses on workers, and the wages they send “back home,” I develop a theoretical argument that centers on the demanding labor tasks the “life-behind” women taken on in socially reproducing migrant labor force, family, and ethnic community.
+My extensive field research examines the relationships between ethnic-minority migrants and their rural homesteads on China’s economic periphery.

 This research has received support from the American Council of Learned Societies, National Science Foundation, and International Journal of Urban and Regional Research Foundation.